Pedalling Along

 About Me and This Blog

-george.jpgHi, and welcome to my blog.
-This is where my honest intention is to wax poetic about bicycles, but inevitably discussion veers off into such things as the meaning of life, politics, religion, and family.
-But mostly, you’ll see that I write about bicycles and biking – especially country biking.
+george.jpgHi, and welcome.
+This is a biking blog, where I like to write about my thoughts, adventures, and quite often, just journal my rides.
+But Ialso will wax philosophic about such things as the meaning of life, politics, religion, and family.
+But mostly, you’ll see that I write about bicycles and biking.

 Other than that, you should know that I live in Lewisberry, PA; and work in Harrisburg.
-My political leanings are conservative/libetarian, but I’d just as soon throw all of the bums out.
-I am very active in an evangelical Christian church, and I will respect your views as long as you respect mine.
+My political leanings are conservative libetarian, but I’d just as soon throw all of the bums out.
+I am very active in an evangelical Christian church, and I will respect your views as long as you respect mine.011

 Beyond that, be warned that I have a sarcastic wit that easily offends people if I don’t watch myself.
 It’s nothing personal.